Legitimate Work From Home Jobs: 31 That Actually Pay

 Small Business Ownership

 When you're the boss, you get to decide where to spend each workday.
 That's why a lot of self-employed people choose to work from home.
-In fact, in 2014, more than 20 percent of America's self-employed people worked primarily in their own places of residence.
+In fact, Global Workforce Analytics reports that in 2014, more than 20 percent of America's self-employed people worked primarily in their own places of residence.
 And the number of incorporated home-based businesses has been growing.
-For instance, between 2005 and 2014, the number of self-employed people who operated such businesses increased by nearly 19 percent.*
+For instance, between 2005 and 2014, the number of self-employed people who operated such businesses increased by nearly 19 percent.

 Franchise owner—By investing in a ready-made business with an established brand, you can avoid many of the challenges that are normally associated with starting a new company.
 And many franchises don't require any kind of brick-and-mortar location other than your own home.
 You will likely have to pay some fees and maybe share some of your profits with the main franchisor, but many people have a lot of success through this arrangement.
 Plus, a wide variety of franchises exist, each targeting a different market.
 So, for example, you can choose from businesses that serve popular markets like electronics, environmentally friendly products, health and wellness services, or products and services for aging baby boomers.